The 10 Dumbest Places In California For 2026

-The dumbest places in California are Huron and Firebaugh for 2025 based on Saturday Night Science.
+The dumbest places in California are Huron and Avenal for 2026 based on Saturday Night Science.

 The unfortunate fact of the matter is that some places in the Golden State have a larger percent of their population that never graduated from high school.